-Cold surfaces such as un-insulated piping can generate condensate that will drip and cause a slippery surface condition and/or water damage to walls.
+Properly insulate all cold surfaces to prevent "sweating."
+Cold surfaces such as uninsulated piping can generate condensate that may drip and cause a slippery surface condition and/or water damage to walls.

 When installing the unit in a hospital, mechanical room, or similar electromagnetic field (EMF) sensitive environment, provide sufficient protection against electrical noise.

-Inverter equipment, power generators, high-frequency medical equipment, or radio communication equipment will cause the air conditioner to operate improperly.
-The unit will also affect such equipment by creating electrical noise that disturbs medical treatment or image broadcasting.
+Inverter equipment, power generators, high-frequency medical equipment, or radio communication equipment may cause the air conditioner to operate improperly.
+The unit may also affect such equipment by creating electrical noise that disturbs medical treatment or image broadcasting.

 O Do not use the product for special purposes such as preserving foods, works of art, wine coolers, or other precision air conditioning applications.
-This equipment is designed to provide comfort cooling and heating.
+The equipment is designed to provide comfort cooling and heating.
+There is risk of property damage.

 Do not make refrigerant substitutions.
 Use R410A only.
-If a different refrigerant is used, or air mixes with original refrigerant, the unit will malfunction and become damaged.
+If a different refrigerant is used, or air mixes with original refrigerant, the unit will malfunction and be damaged.